Get scopolamine (generic for Transderm Scop) online prescriptions for nausea

 • What is scopolamine?

-Scopolamine is a prescription anticholinergic drug used to treat nausea and vomiting in patients who have undergone anesthesia.
-It is also prescribed to help treat motion sickness.
+Scopolamine is a prescription anticholinergic drug used to treat motion sickness.
+It is also prescribed to treat nausea and vomiting in patients after surgery.
 It is most commonly supplied as a patch that is placed on the bare skin behind the ear.
 Scopolamine is available in its generic form or under the brand name Transderm Scop.

 Talk to your doctor about whether scopolamine is right for you.